 The fact that increasing glucose concentration favours the formation of all secondary metabolites of tested S. rimosus was not surprising as any assimilated carbon source including glucose contributes to the formation of carbon backbone of these metabolites.
 It is a commonly known fact.
-For example, to produce penicillin by Penicillium chrysogenum high concentrations of carbon substrates (30 g L-1 of sucrose and 50 g L-1 of corn steep liquor and carbon substrate feeding in the fed-batch mode) are required and so is with the production of tetracycline (even 40 g l-1 of sucrose in the mineral medium) by S. aureofaciens (Darken et al, 1965; Jorgensen et al., 1995).
+For example, to produce penicillin by Penicillium chrysogenum high concentrations of carbon substrates (30 g·L-1 of sucrose and $50 \text{ g} \cdot \text{L}^{-1}$ of corn steep liquor and carbon substrate feeding in the fed-batch mode) are required and so is the case with the production of tetracycline (even 40 $g \cdot L^{-1}$ of sucrose in the mineral medium) by S. aureofaciens (Darken et al. 1965; Jørgensen et al., 1995).
 Here this rule was fully satisfied.
-In all cases the highest signals of all 18 secondary metabolites were found at highest glucose level of 20 g l-1.
+In all cases the highest signals of all 18 secondary metabolites were found at the highest glucose level of 20 g \cdot L $^{-1}$.
 The only exception was an unnamed compound belonging to angucyclines whose highest level was revealed in the medium without glucose at all.
 Angucyclines are polycyclic aromatic polyketides with four aromatic rings (benz[a]anthracene frame).
 However, there are insufficient literature data to interpret this result.
 One can only suppose that its formation might have been favoured at pH level exceeding the value of 8.
 In the current study this high level of pH could have been to a lower extent favourable for the formation of both rimosamides A and B too.

-The effect of varied initial nitrogen and carbon source concentrations on S. rimosus morphology is more difficult to discuss as there are hardly any, concerning this species, literature data.
+The effect of varied initial nitrogen and carbon source concentrations on S. rimosus morphology is more difficult to discuss as there are hardly any literature data concerning this species.
 One can refer to other organisms of genus Streptomyces only.
-For example Jonsbu et al. (2002) analysed the production of nystatin and pseudomycelial morphology for two of S. noursei strains in shake flask using the variety of carbon sources (glucose, fructose and glycerol) but they did not study the effect of varied carbohydrate concentration.
-They also observed pelleted morphology and clumps and only pellets grown on fructose were of the comparable size $10^4 \mu m^2$ to those in the present study as the other ones were at least ten times smaller.
+For example, Jonsbu et al. (2002) analysed the production of nystatin and pseudomycelial morphology for two of S. noursei strains in shake flask using a variety of carbon sources (glucose, fructose and glycerol) but they did not study the effect of varied carbohydrate concentration.
+They also observed pelleted morphology and clumps and only pellets grown on fructose were of the comparable size $10^4~\mu\text{m}^2$ to those in the present study as the other ones were at least ten times smaller.
 What is more, big pellets negatively influenced nystatin formation.
 Yin et al. (2008) used a bioreactor for S. avermitilis producing avermectin but their study more concerned the effect of aeration on morphology and avermectin production which was favoured by pelleted morphology and high oxygen levels.
 In the case of S. akiyoshiensis it was phosphorus that much affected mycelial morphology and surprisingly no effect of nitrogen source on morphology was found (Yin et al., 2008).

-Further discussing the issue of S. rimosus morphology, it must be clearly stated that in the present study mechanical stress was not the factor changing the actinomycete morphology.
+Further discussing the issue of S. rimosus morphology, it must be clearly stated that in the present study mechanical stress was not the factor changing actinomycete morphology.
 The aeration and stirring conditions were mild and exactly the same in each bioreactor.
 Streptomyces rimosus pellet formation follows the non-agglomerative mechanisms, namely one pellet is formed from one or, more often, low number of spores (Metz and Kossen, 1977).
 The small size of pellets observed in this study proves it and this phenomenon is typical for Streptomyces.
-It was previously reported by Ścigaczewska et al., (2021).
-Furthermore, there is than those evolved from the preculture (Ścigaczewska et al., 2021).

-another factor influencing the size of Streptomyces pellets.
+It was previously reported by Scigaczewska et al. (2021).
+Furthermore, there is another factor influencing the size of Streptomyces pellets.
 It is the method of bioreactor culture initiation either from spores or from the preculture.
-In the case of the initiation from spores, which was the method used in the present work, the evolved pellets are always smaller
+In the case of the initiation from spores, which was the method used in the present work, the evolved pellets are always smaller than those evolved from the preculture (Scigaczewska et al., 2021).